 Inviting humor and lightness into all aspects of daily life for inner growth and outwards connection

 Unlike humor, lightness requires no interaction, it can simply be present.
-Neuroscience proves that lightness positively influences connections subconsciously, that lightness can be felt and generate goodwill.
+Neuroscience shows that lightness positively influences connections subconsciously, that it can be felt, and is potentially contagious.

 So what does a Lightfulness Training look like?